 - Heat the cooking oil in a pan on the stove top on medium heat.
 Add the onions and green peppers.
 Sauté for about 8 minutes.
 Transfer to a plate.

-- Add the mushrooms and steak to the pan and sauté for about 10 minutes, until the steak is cooked through and slightly browned.
-Transfer to a plate.
+- Add the steak to the pan and sauté for about 10 minutes, until the steak is cooked through and slightly browned.
+Remove from heat.

 - Heat the Cheez Whiz in a pan or in the microwave.

-- Pour the fries into a bowl along with all the other ingredients and put them out for people to help themselves.
-Layer ingredients and top with cheese sauce.
+- Pour the fries into a bowl.
+Layer ingredients on and top with cheese sauce.
+Serve hot.

 Pin it for later!